SendiAp/Remaining/README.md

-## What kind of music do planets listen to?
-Nep-tunes.
+## Why was ten scared of seven?
+Because seven ate nine.